Can Bearded Dragons Eat Parsley? 5 Dangers Vs 5 Benefits!

 2. Feeding Quantity and Frequency

-For the quantity, parsley must never exceed 20% of your bearded dragon’s vegetable quantity for its age.
-For every stage of your beardie’s life cycle, there is a standard requirement in the ratio of bugs and veggies for healthy growth and should be strictly adhered to.
+For quantity, parsley should contain 20% of your bearded dragon’s total vegetable intake based on its age.
+Each stage of your beardie’s life cycle has specific requirements for the ratio of bugs to veggies, which should be strictly followed for healthy growth.

 If you’re not sure of your pet’s age and the relative percentage of veggies it needs, the table below will help you clarify: